-I have experienced bullying and body-shaming my whole life and honestly, it is something that I pretend I can shrug off easily, but it has affected me more than anyone might know or see.
+I have experienced bullying and body shaming my whole life and honestly, it is something that I pretend I can shrug off easily, but it has affected me, and my mental health, more than anyone might know or see.

 I keeps these effects in the dark, shadowy parts of my mind and I usually only think them, but those thoughts affect my actions and dictate so much in my life.
 There are many things you can do and there are people out there willing to help.
 Some sites like the bestfatburners.co even provide in-depth guides.
 So, if you think you are alone, don’t.